themrboyd/ERRP/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/errp-enhanced-related-random-posts` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to the "ERRP: Enhanced Related Random Posts" settings in your WordPress dashboard to configure the plugin.
+4. Configure initial settings such as display type, number of posts, and layout preferences.
+5. Add the shortcode `[errp_enhanced_posts]` to your posts or pages where you want related or random posts to appear.

 == Frequently Asked Questions ==